Forecasts have New England fearing repeat of Halloween storm

 As Hurricane Sandy raced northward off Florida’s Atlantic coast, meteorologists pointed to computer models that showed one possible path for the storm would have it hitting New England early next week, bringing wind, rain and possibly snow.

-“Oh no, I hope not,” said store owner Laurene York, whose Mohawk Trading Post in Shelburne, Massachusetts, was buried under 10 inches (25 cm) of snow on Halloween last year.
+“Oh no, I hope not,” said store owner Laurene York, whose Mohawk Trading Post in Shelburne, Massachusetts, was buried under 10 inches of snow on Halloween last year.

 “Deja vu from last year when we were out of power and stuck here,” York said.